 The NSP gives the police greater powers to move travellers off unauthorised sites in the city and onto the stopping point as soon as possible – enabling a more effective way of managing unauthorised encampments.

 The creation of the NSP will enable travellers to have somewhere to be in the short term while in the city.

-After much consideration, the City Council has carefully identified an area for redevelopment, at a derelict piece of land at Gorsebrook Road in the St Peter’s ward of the city.
+After much consideration, the council carefully identified the derelict piece of land at Gorsebrook Road in the St Peter’s ward of the city.

 To view the planning application and supporting documents visit our planning portal.

-View our Frequently Asked Questions (FAQs) about the injunction and the transit site.
+View our Frequently Asked Questions (FAQs) about the injunction and the NSP.